- 610 Providence Park Drive, Building 2, Suite 202, Mobile, Alabama,36695 251-650-5437

 - Lipid which is the top most layer.
 This helps tears from evaporating and is made by meibomian glands.

 - Aqueous which is in the middle.
 It is made from the main and accessory lacrimal glands

 - Mucin which is next to the cornea, and allows the tear film to spread over the ocular surface; it is made from goblet cells

-- The tear film is critical as it is the initially surface that light hits as it enters your eye.
+- The tear film is critical as it is the originally surface that light hits as it enters your eye.
 It provides the cornea with nutrients, oxygen and protection from infection.

 Causes of Dry Eye

 Many different things can cause dry eye syndrome.
-The normal aging of tear glands, as well as specific diseases and disorders, might possibly cause changes in the amount and condition of tears produced.
+The normal aging of tear glands, as well as specific diseases and disorders, could cause changes in the amount and condition of tears produced.